We got to the staging area for the show at 5:00 a.m. I had spoken with one of the or

 9) Bring something with to shoot out the speakers that the nasty music is coming from

-10) Items that you bring TO the show, seem to reproduce during the day, so that when you go to pack up...even though you sold some things...it doesn't fit in the boxes it came in anymore!
+t you bring TO the show, seem to reproduce during the day, so that when you go to pack up...even though you sold some things...it doesn't fit in the boxes it came in anymore!

 11) Don't take so much that it doesn't fit in your booth and don't put it all out at once even if you really, really, really want to because someone just might be looking for that exact color, print, shape, design!